 Your cuttings will grow best in a sunny windowsill.

-That first fall, I took cuttings of the Bradley tomatoes I was growing before the first frost warning.
+That first fall, I took cuttings of the Bradley tomatoes I was growing before our first frost.
 Bradley is an heirloom variety.

 I also took cuttings from the Early Girl plants, which are a hybrid variety.